binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

   - concept
   - websocket
 keywords:
-  - trading
+  - trading app
-  - concept
+  - websocket protocol
-  - websockets
+  - websocket connections
-description: What is a WebSocket?
+description: Learn about WebSocket protocol and WebSocket connections, and how to integrate them so you can enable data exchanges on your trading app.
 ---

 ## What are WebSockets?